 Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

-Configuration-Driven Architecture & Mapping Manifests Jump to heading
+Declarative Mapping Manifest Jump to heading

 yaml